Getting a new pair of dentures is exciting!

 First, they provide a great fit.
 You don’t have to worry about embarrassing moments when your dentures slip while you’re speaking or eating around others.
 Good fitting dentures are also way more comfortable!

 Second, getting implant dentures in Calgary is a good way to stay healthy.
 When your jawbones are strong, and your dentures fit correctly, you’re able to chew more easily and thoroughly.
-Chewing is the first stage of the digestive process.
-The more thoroughly you can chew your food, the better it will be digested.
+Chewing is the first stage of the digestive process, so the more thoroughly you can chew your food, the better it will be digested.

 Talk to Your Calgary Dentist About Getting a Denture Upgrade